wrightfloat/faq-plugin/README.md

 ## Frequently Asked Questions
 > What PHP version is required for this plugin? <br />
 > 1. (a) This plugin requires PHP version 5.3 or higher.<br />
-> 1. (b) If you're still at PHP 5.2, it's time to update.
-[Read here why and how](http://www.wpupdatephp.com/update/)<br />
+> 1. (b) If you're still using PHP 5.2 for some reason, it's time to update.
+[Why and how to update your PHP version](http://www.wpupdatephp.com/update/)<br />
 > 2. This plugin requires a minimum of PHP 5.3.
-If you happen to install the plugin, and do not have the correct version.
-Our plugin will auto uninstall if you do not have the correct php version or correct version of wordpress. <br />
+If you happen to install the plugin, and do not have the correct version you will be prompt with a notification that your site does not have the minimum requirements.

 [Please visit our Knowledge Base for more documentation](https://www.wrightfloat.com/faqs)